iajohn/iajohn/README.md

 ### Career Objectives

 <p>
-Experienced Software Engineer with 5+ years of experience in the field of Web Technology specializing in PHP, JavaScript technologies and AWS.
+Experienced Software Engineer with 5+ years of experience in the field of Web Technology specializing in PHP, JavaScript technologies.
 Professional experience with the technologies listed in the **toolbox** below.
 </p>
 <p>
 I create tech content, mostly about Web Development, PHP, JavaScript and Interview tips, **but** I also talk about other topics than coding.
 I'd advise you to subscribe to stay up-to-date!